Open Circuit vs Short Circuit — Full-Length Technical Article

 Both short circuit and closed circuit share the same principle.
 So what is the difference between short circuit and closed circuit?

-Short circuit is a closed circuit where there is no load in that circuit.
+A short circuit is a closed circuit where there is no load in that circuit.

 When we are talking about no load, it means our circuit only has a source with a closed path conductor, connecting the positive polarity of a source to its negative polarity directly.